fbauer/fbauer.github.com/_posts/2012-10-07-Is-this-thing-on.md

 ---
-Title: Is this thing on?
+title: Is this thing on?
-Layout: post
+layout: post
 ---

 # Is this thing on?